meinside/meinside.github.io/_posts/2018-10-19-How-to-Run-a-NATS-Streaming-Server-Cluster-on-Raspberry-Pi.md

 # Test with a client

-Create a sample client with [this](https://github.com/meinside/stan-client-go/tree/master/example/pingpong):
+Create a sample client from [this code](https://github.com/meinside/stan-client-go/tree/master/example/pingpong):

 {% highlight go %}
 // main.go